DANESHWARI-SAJJANAR/Calculator/README.md

 3. Click the "Calculate" button to get the result.
 4. View the result displayed on the screen.

-## Screenshots
-(Add screenshots of your calculator UI if applicable)

 ## Future Enhancements
 - Implementing advanced operations like square root, exponentiation, and modulus.
 - Adding a history feature to track previous calculations.